BenjaminRocco/GA_Project_2/README.md

 Kaggle score : $23322.667$ lowest RMSE yet proceeded with Lasso.

 In conclusion, the most superior model ended up being Lasso as it resulted in the best Kaggle submission (least RMSE).
 Each of these models were only slightly overfit.
-Please see the training log (titled `Project 2 Notes Training Log`) for more details regarding the iterative process.
+Overall, our best scoring model came in second place in the overall competition, the hosting website malfunctioned and chose a model that scored fourth overall in the competition.
+First time home-buyers can use our model with confidence.

 ## Use predict method for Test Data `kaggle_data`

 ### The data is in numpy array format until passed and converted into dataframe for `ridge.predict` and `lasso.predict` methods.

 We then successfully export the data as a `.csv` file for the Kaggle competition upload.

+# Conclusions and Recommendations

+### Ultimately, we recommend deciding upon a first-time home purchase by overall quality, square footage, numbers of various rooms, and other factors most highly correlated with sales price.
+Neighborhood location was also a significant factor and dilapidated neighborhoods negatively impacted housing prices significantly.
+Our model is highly accurate and first time home-buyers can refer to our model with confidence for their research into their first time home purchase.